Bryant-Anjos/remixify/packages/native/README.md

 In a file write a React Native component with `export default` and also define the optional `loader`, `Layout`, and `ErrorBoundary` with `named export` as show the example.

-The component uses useData from @remixify/native to fetch data from the loader function and the refetch function to fetch the data again.
+The component uses useLoaderData from @remixify/native to fetch data from the loader function and the refetch function to fetch the data again.

 ```typescript
 // Component.tsx